Constrained Synthesis with Projected Diffusion Models

-This paper aims to address these challenges and proposes \emph{Projected Generative Diffusion Models} (PGDM), a novel approach that recasts the traditional sampling strategy in diffusion processes as a constrained-optimization problem.
-The problem is then solved by the application of repeated projections allowing the diffusion process to generate data that adheres strictly to specified constraints or physical principles.
-We then provide a theoretical underpinning for the effectiveness of PGDM to certify the synthesis of samples adhering to a restricted class of constraints, while also providing strong empirical evidence for its effectiveness on arbitrary non-convex constraints.
-This includes its application to physical-informed motion for video generation guided by ordinary differentiable equations, trajectory optimization in motion planning, and maintenance of morphometric properties of generative material science processes.
+This paper addresses these challenges and introduces \emph{Projected Diffusion Models} (PDM), a novel approach that recast the traditional sampling strategy in diffusion processes as a constrained-optimization problem.
+This perspective allows us to apply traditional techniques from constraint optimization to the sampling process.
+In this work, the problem is solved by iteratively projecting the diffusion sampling process onto arbitrary constraint sets, ensuring that the generated data adheres strictly to imposed constraints or physical principles.
+We provide theoretical support for PDM's capability to not only certify adherence to the constraints but also to optimize the generative model's original objective of replicating the true data distribution.
+This alignment is a significant advantage of PDM, yielding state-of-the-art FID scores while maintaining strict compliance with the imposed constraints.

-A distinct advantage of PGDM lies in its ability to impose verifiable constraints while also optimizing the original objective criterion of generative models that aims at synthesizing samples from the true data distribution.
-This dual functionality leads to state-of-the-art FID scores while also strictly adhering to the imposed constraints.